 A sought-after freelance writer, Betsi resides in South Florida.
-Betsi, along with her husband Jim, a freelance photographer, shares her passion for travel through her writing.
-Along with their 10 year Maltese rescue, Zach, this couple travels frequently onboard Saltwater Gypsea, their 35' boat searching for adventure in the islands of the Bahamas, Caribbean, and of course right here in Florida.
-You can follow their adventures at Betsi's World.
+Along with her husband Jim, Betsi shares her passion for travel through her writing and photography at Betsi's World.
+Along with their 10 year Maltese rescue, Zach, this couple travels frequently onboard Saltwater Gypsea, their 35' boat searching for adventure in the islands of the Bahamas, the Caribbean, and at home in Florida.

 Betsi was kind enough to answer our questions below.